-Customize UAC Prompt Behavior in Windows 11
+How to Change UAC Prompt Behavior in Windows 11

 What is User Account Control (UAC)?

-Options for UAC Prompt Behavior for Standard Users
+Your Options for UAC Prompt Behavior

-When a program needs admin rights, Windows will switch to a secure screen and ask for an admin username and password.
-If entered correctly, the program will run with admin rights.
+• Prompt for credentials on the secure desktop — Windows switches to a locked-down screen and asks for an admin username and password.
+If you enter them correctly, the program runs with admin rights.

-Windows will ask for an admin username and password on the normal screen.
-If the credentials are correct, the program runs with admin rights.
+• Prompt for credentials (Default) — Windows asks for an admin username and password on your normal screen.
+If correct, the program runs with admin rights.

 How to Change UAC Behavior Using Local Security Policy